-Waxwing is published tri-annually in February, June, and October.
-Each issue features approximately fifteen poets, ten to twelve writers of fiction and nonfiction, and five to eight authors in translation, along with a music column, book reviews, and interviews.
+Waxwing is published three times a year in February, July, and October.
+Each issue features poetry, fiction, nonfiction, and works in translation.
 We strive to promote the tremendous cultural diversity of contemporary American literature, alongside international voices both in English and in translation.
 Our mission is to include writers from all cultural identities, in terms of race, ethnicity, indigenous tribe, gender, class, sexuality, age, education, ability, language, religion, and region.
-We try to present a diverse mix of singular voices in each issue so that we might hear them together in all their harmony and dissonance.

 GENERAL SUBMISSION GUIDELINES